-This 1906 Swedish funeral card is ingeniously designed, serving as both an invitation and a keepsake of the funeral services.
-It was folded in half underneath the flap at the top; the verso was then addressed and delivered to the person invited to the funeral.
+This 1906 Swedish funeral card design is ingenious.
+It serves both as an invitation and a keepsake of the departed.
+As seen below, the card folds in half.
+And then top folds to create a flap.
+The verso was then addressed and delivered to the person invited to the funeral.

 Swedish Funeral Card Translation

 Here’s my attempt at a translation of the funeral card for Maria Margareta Persson Larsson, with corrections courtesy of reader Stefan Lejman.
 (Tack, Stefan!)

 our beloved mother